cenfun/monocart-coverage-reports/README.md

 ## Merge Coverage Reports
 The following usage scenarios may require merging coverage reports:
 - When the code is executed in different environments, like Node.js Server Side and browser Client Side (Next.js for instance).
 Each environment may generate its own coverage report.
-Merging them can give a more comprehensive view of the test coverage. see example [nextjs-with-playwright](https://github.com/cenfun/nextjs-with-playwright) for automatic report merging.
+Merging them can give a more comprehensive view of the test coverage.
 - When the code is subjected to different kinds of testing.
 For example, unit tests with Jest might cover certain parts of the code, while end-to-end tests with Playwright might cover other parts.
 Merging these different coverage reports can provide a holistic view of what code has been tested.
-- When tests are run on different machines or different shards, each might produce its own coverage report.
+- When tests are run on different machines or containers, each might produce its own coverage report.
 Merging these can give a complete picture of the test coverage across all machines or shards.

+### Automatic Merging
+- `MCR` will automatically merge all the added coverage data before executing `generate()`.
+And it supports adding coverage data asynchronously across processes, see [Multiprocessing Support](#multiprocessing-support)
+- For Next.js, it can actually collect coverage data including both front-end and back-end before executing `generate()`, see example [nextjs-with-playwright](https://github.com/cenfun/nextjs-with-playwright)
+- Use Codecov, a popular online code coverage service, which supports automatic merging of reports.
+Please use report `codecov`, it will generate report file `codecov.json`.
+If multiple `codecov.json` files are generated, upload all these files, they will be automatically merged. see [Codecov](#codecov) and [merging reports](https://docs.codecov.com/docs/merging-reports)

+### Manual Merging
 If the reports cannot be merged automatically, then here is how to manually merge the reports.
 First, using the `raw` report to export the original coverage data to the specified directory.
 For example, we have `raw` coverage data from unit tests: